Photo of Joe Virene

 Co-author: Stephanie Snyder-Zuasnabar

 Texas has new lien laws that affect all construction projects with a prime contract dated on or after January 1, 2022.
 The new lien laws are particularly helpful to architects, engineers, and surveyors.
 Design professionals will benefit from the expanded lien rights provided by this new legislation.
-Lower tier design professionals will now be able to perfect liens in a manner similar to subcontractors and suppliers.
-The new law also expanded the type of design work that gives rise to lien rights.
-These changes collectively level the playing field.
+Lower tier design professionals will

 My law partner, David Gair, and I recently wrote a paper regarding the energy-efficient commercial building tax deduction (IRC § 179D).
 The upshot is that the Consolidated Appropriations Act of 2021 recently made this deduction permanent.
-As discussed in much more detail in the paper, 179D allows for a tax deduction of up to $1.80
+As discussed in much more detail in the paper, 179D allows for a tax deduction of up to $1.80 per

 When owners file bankruptcy or projects otherwise go south, lien priority often comes to the forefront.
 The idea is relatively simple.
 Priority is how courts determine which creditors get paid first.
 This often pits lenders against M&M lien claimants.
 For lenders, their liens typically arise when they record their deeds of trust.
-However, for M&M lien claimants, the Texas Property Code has very specific rules that must be followed.
+However, for M&M

 COVID-19 is now interrupting and, in some instances, cancelling contracts across the country.
 While the situation is highly fluid, these business disruptions appear likely to continue and perhaps even worsen in the immediate future.
 This will significantly affect and perhaps threaten businesses people have worked had to establish.
-And it will of course impact employees and their jobs.
-Business leaders will have to make tough decisions in the coming weeks and months.
-Many of these decisions will touch on important legal issues.
-Below are a few legal hot topics addressed by my colleagues at Gray Reed in the past few days:
+And it will of course impact employees

 Co-author: Trevor Lawhorn